Research: Epiphone serial numbers and production estimates (1931–1956)

 - The estimated total production of acoustic instruments sums up to about 30000 units.

-- Zenith and Triumph were the highest production models, with estimated totals of more than 5000 units of each model manufuactured during the 1931–1956 period (cutaway models included).
+- Zenith and Triumph were the highest production models, with estimated totals of more than 5000 units of each model manufactured during the 1931–1956 period (cutaway models included).
 In the pre-war years, the low-priced Olympic was the best-selling model, with about 4000 units made until discontinued by 1945.

 - Other acoustic instrument types were a relatively small affair – approx. 2000 flattop guitars and 1000 mandolins in total.